Beyond school

 Neither young man is new to personal challenges.
 Before graduating from college, the two successfully completed the Kokoda Track with other deaf classmates.
 Through their interpreter, they said they were inspired by the courage and commitment they saw among the Papua New Guinea residents, the same effect they have on many of their teachers and classmates.

 Information provided by Victoria University, Melbourne.
+Reproduced with permission.

-Disclaimer: This website is for general information only and is not intended as a substitute for independent professional advice.
+Disclaimer: The information contained on this website is not intended as a substitute for independent professional advice.